-- A. The graduate students of the Physics Department comprise a group to be called the Physics Graduate Organization (PGO) - B. The elected representatives of the PGO constitute a body called the Physics Graduate Council (PGC).
-Their principal function is to represent the views of the physics graduate students to the administration of the department, college and university, and to inform their constituents of their own representative actions and administrative decisions that affect graduate students.
+- A. The graduate students of the Physics Department comprise a group to be called the Physics Graduate Organization (PGO) - B. The elected officers of the PGO, including those in non-representatives roles, constitute a body called the Physics Graduate Council (PGC).
+Their principal functions include: - 1.
+Representing the views of the physics graduate students to the administration of the department, college and university, and to inform their constituents of their own representative actions and administrative decisions that affect graduate students. - 2.
+Organizing and running services and events benefitting the PGO, including but not limited to social events, and maintaining websites and web services.